What are Council Rates?

 Any costs of legal action will be added to the rates account.

-Interest at the rate of 0.03014% per day (11%pa) will accrue on all overdue rates and charges.
+Interest will accrue daily on all overdue rates and charges (7%pa).

 Annual Payment of Rates